 "It'll be back, and when we're back, it'll be massive!
-It's actually a great time to study because by the time you can work, they'll be a lot more opportunities for you," Lucy said.
+It's actually a great time to study because, by the time you can work, there’ll be a lot more opportunity out there," Lucy said.

 Casey Bonacci - Casey Bonacci Events

 Casey Bonacci is a proud Angliss alumni with over ten years of event management experience.
 Before starting her own business, Casey's resume was filled to the brim with positions at The State Library of Victoria, Federation Square, Event Agencies, Venues in London and more.
 With a lot of her events being held online or postponed to a later date, Casey understands how unsure many students may feel, but she encouraged them not to be afraid as she believes the industry will be back on its feet soon.